The GNU/Linux client is a combination of an executable app that connects to the phone, and Video4Linux and ALSA loopback

-The install script will try to auto-sign the drivers if you have secure boot enabled.
+The install-video script will try to auto-sign the drivers if you have secure boot enabled.
 If the signing fails, you will be prompted to manually take care of signing the driver by following ‘Secure Boot Module Signing’ instructions for your distro (more info on Google).

 If all goes well, you can ensure the video device is loaded via lsmod | grep v4l2loopback_dc (you should see v4l2loopback_dc in the output).